stashed/project/enhancements/v1beta2_api_design/custom-sidecar/custom-sidecar.md

 ## Backward Compatibility

 Stash will inject the custom sidecar only if `target.sidecar` section is provided.
 Otherwise, Stash will inject the pre-defined `stash` sidecar.
 So, it should be backward compatible with existing behavior.
-No additional works are required.
+No additional efforts are required.

 ## Possible Problems and Solution